cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 > the burden of high expectations, so I wouldn't be worried if you miss a
 > meeting a few times

-I see myself as someone who enjoys working with others and leading teams.
+<span id="conclusion" />I see myself as someone who enjoys working with others and
+leading teams.
 I want to be the best I can and I expect other people to work hard along with me.
 I value being able to learn from amazing people and finding new problems to solve.
 This drive to push myself to learn as much as I can and solve the hardest problems is what got me to this point; now I feel like a superhero.
 I haven't gone to space yet, but I think my 10 year old self would be proud of where I am now.

 <p class="dinkus" />

-@@TODO backfill a few more references to assessments and such@@

 [^1]: To be fair, some official responsibilities like coaching a team or leading
     the marching band do come with a small stipend at most schools, but it isn't